ShahanaFarooqui/lightning/doc/lightning-setpsbtversion.7.md

 ERRORS
 ------

-On failure, an error is returned.

 The following error codes may occur:

-- -32602: Parameter missed or malformed;
+- 32602: Parameter missed or malformed.

 EXAMPLE JSON RESPONSE
 -----